 PCAB accreditation means the pharmacy has independent, outside validation that it meets nationally accepted quality assurance, quality control, and quality improvement standards.
 When choosing a compounding pharmacy, PCAB suggests looking for the designation “PCAB Accredited® compounding pharmacy” or the PCAB Seal.

-Who are PCAB’s Founders?
+Who are PCAB’s Board of Directors?

 - American College of Apothecaries